Samukelo-Mkhonza/AwsIamPolicyManager/README.md

 - **Adjust AWS Region and Other Settings:**
   - The scripts currently target the `us-east-1` region.
 You can modify the region by changing the `region_name` parameter when initializing the `boto3` client in each script.

-- **Dry Run Option:**
-  - Consider adding a "dry run" option to test the scripts without making actual changes to your policies.
-This can help you understand what changes would be made.

 ### Notes

 - Ensure that your AWS user has the necessary IAM permissions to execute the operations required by these scripts.